Darrell Delaney

 Scott Hoezee

 So, there it is.
 These are leaders, Darrell, of Israel.
-Elders of the people, and they come in front of Ezekiel for…I don’t know…they want to talk, they want to hear something…but God whispers in Ezekiel’s ear and says: Yes, these are the elders…these are the leaders…and guess what?
+Elders of the people, and they come in front of Ezekiel for…I don’t know…they wanted to talk, they wanted to hear something…but God whispers in Ezekiel’s ear and says: Yes, these are the elders…these are the leaders…and guess what?
 Their hearts are full of idols.
 They aren’t even worshipping me, they are worshipping other false gods; and who knows what all those idols were, but again, if God was supposed to be their partner—their covenant partner—their spouse, these men are guilty of spiritual adultery because they are coming in front of Ezekiel and God says: You cannot see it, but I see right through them, and in their hearts are idols.

 Darrell Delaney